 In this section, participants will practice providing commentary for samples of student work, generalize this practice to student commentary [providing students with the skills they need to self-assess and self-adjust], and work with a protocol for collaboratively evaluating student work.

 Objectives

-Provide effective teacher commentary for student work.
+- Conduct a Curriculum Topic Study - > Provide effective teacher commentary for student work.

 Activities